joaonc/qt_playground/docs/ui.md

   same and everything is similar.
   In Qt Creator there's the concept of _Project_ and the resource file needs to first be associated with the project to then be used in the `.ui` file.
+* The file `assets/images/button.gif` is included in the app as an external resource file for demo purposes.

 !!!
 Note

     SVG files may not work on some machines if the required dependencies are not installed.
-    For that reason, working only with PNG, ICO and JPG files.
+    For that reason, working only with PNG, ICO, GIF and JPG files.

     For a list of supported formats in the current machine: